Don't hope to get rid of books (Umberto Eco)

 (on working days 10:00-17:00)

-Pope and War: The Unknown History of Pius XII, Mussolini, and Hitler
+The Pope and War: The Untold Story of the Relationship between Pius XII, Mussolini and Hitler

 19.99 €

-Pope and War: The Unknown History of Pius XII, Mussolini, and Hitler
+The Pope and War: The Untold Story of the Relationship between Pius XII, Mussolini and Hitler

 19.99 €